CZ-NIC/fred-docs/EPPReference/CommandStructure/Info/InfoContact.rst

 * ``<contact:fax>`` **(0..1)** – the fax number as :term:`contact:e164StringType`,
 * ``<contact:email>`` **(0..1)** – a comma-separated list of email addresses as :term:`contact:emailCommaListType`,
 * ``<contact:authInfo>`` **(0..1)** – authorization information (transfer password) as :term:`fredcom:authInfoType`,

+  ..
+Note:: Authinfo is displayed only to the :term:`designated registrar`.

 * ``<contact:clID>`` **(1)** – the designated registrar's handle as :term:`eppcom:clIDType`,
 * ``<contact:crID>`` **(1)** – the handle of the registrar who created this contact as :term:`eppcom:clIDType`,
 * ``<contact:crDate>`` **(1)** – the :ref:`timestamp <mngobj-timestamps>` of creation as :term:`xs:dateTime`,